Chestnut, Gelding | DOB/Arrival: 9/21/14 | 14:2 hands

 With the passage of time, Forrest’s body waned.
-Although his abilities, strength and health diminished, his desire to ‘help,’ did not.
-As evidence of this truth, he journeyed to the ranch to ensure that our equine family had water… EVERY day… for nearly two decades!
-Finally, the day came.
-Forrest made the sad announcement that he was no longer strong enough to fulfill his special ministry to the ranch and the horses he so dearly loved.
+Although his abilities, strength and health diminished, his desire to help did not.
+As evidence of this truth, he journeyed to the Ranch to ensure that our equine family had water—every day—for nearly two decades!
+Finally, the time came.
+Forrest made the sad announcement that he was no longer strong enough to fulfill his special ministry to the Ranch and horses he so dearly loved.

-On September 21st, a matter of weeks later, a new colt was delivered on the ranch.
-Because he was born into our care, he didn’t arrive with a dramatic story or life experience, he just came.
+A few weeks later, a new colt was delivered on the Ranch.
+Because he was born into our care, he didn’t arrive with a dramatic story or life experience; he just came.
 The colt entered the world dressed in a sorrel coat with three high white socks and a wide blaze striping his face.
 His bone structure suggested that he would always be a small horse.
 Within days his personality revealed that he was kind, impish and playful.

-This young horse continues to grow into a spirited, curious and kind addition to our herd.
-Always with a mischievous glint in his eye, I can’t help but imagine how his human counterpart must have been as a youngster.
-Truly, Forrest the man, that faithful helper, continues to live on at Crystal Peaks.
+Forrest continues to grow into a spirited, curious, and kind addition to our herd.
+Always with a mischievous glint in his eye, he makes me wonder how his human counterpart must have been as a youngster.
+Because of this small, delightful gelding, the blessed memory of Forrest the ever-faithful man, continues to live on at Crystal Peaks.